ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Details of Experiments

 Next, we constructed the prompt-intent pair data based on the collected prompt data.
 For data sampled from harmful behavior, the refined jailbreak prompt is used as the original prompt, the jailbreak strategy used for refinement is labeled as the strategy, and the original harmful behavior is labeled as the intent.
 For data sampled from jailbreak prompts, the original jailbreak prompt is used as the original prompt, and the filtered strategy and intent (as analyzed earlier) are labeled accordingly.
 For benign prompts, the prompt itself is used as both the original prompt and the intent, and the strategy is set to "no strategy used".
 Finally, we used the prompt-intent pairs to construct strategy analysis and intent analysis data.
 Specifically, we provided o3-mini with the original prompt, along with its corresponding strategy and intent, and asked it to complete the reasoning process from the original prompt to strategy and to intent.
 The prompt used for analysis is shown in Table~\ref{tab:prompt_analysis}.
 Figure~\ref{fig:build} demonstrates an example of the construction of meticulous reasoning data.
+The final output of the training data is formatted as: Where \texttt{<step>}, \texttt{</step>}, \texttt{<answer>}, and \texttt{</answer>} are special tokens during tokenizing.